-Set to 'On' to make the Solar Charger always operate at is maximum power point.
-The first priority is powering the loads, second priority will be charging the battery.
-And if there is then even more power available, the inverter/charger will feed that into the utility grid.
+Set to 'On' to make the Solar Charger always operates at its maximum power point.
+The first priority is powering the loads, and the second priority is to charge the battery.
+If more power is available when those two priorities are met, then that power will be fed to the utility grid.

 Use this setting to see the current BatteryLife SOC level.